 - Follow up with a syringe full of water to help the pill go down.

-If you have difficulty keeping your cat still, you can try wrapping his body and legs tightly in a towel prior to administering the pill.
+If you have difficulty keeping your cat still, you can try wrapping his body and legs tightly in a towel before administering the pill.
 Alternatively, you can ask somebody to hold the cat for you while you administer the pill.

 Use a pill gun